 About Economic Studies

-The Brookings Economic Studies program analyzes current and emerging economic policy issues facing the United States, focusing on job creation, fiscal integrity and promoting responsible economic growth.
+The Brookings Economic Studies program analyzes current and emerging economic issues facing the United States and the world, focusing on ideas to achieve broad-based economic growth, a strong labor market, sound fiscal and monetary policy, and economic opportunity and social mobility.
 The research aims to increase understanding of how the economy works and what can be done to make it work better.

 To help organize, focus, and leverage their work, Economic Studies contains a variety of Centers, Projects and major initiatives which are organized around several priority areas.